TheThingsNetwork/lorawan-stack/doc/content/reference/application-packages/lora-cloud-device-management.md

 $ ttn-lw-cli applications packages associations set app1 dev1 200 --package-name lora-cloud-device-management-v1 --data-local-file package-data.json
 ```

 This will enable the package on FPort `200` of the device `dev1` of application `app1`.
-You can now use the LoRa Cloud Device Management in order to manage your device !
+You can now use the Semtech LoRa Cloud Device Management in order to manage your device !

 <details><summary>Show output</summary>
 ```json